MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/bug-check-0x117---video-tdr-timeout-detected.md

     -   Insufficient system cooling
     -   Insufficient system power
     -   Defective parts (memory modules, motherboards, etc.)
--   Visual effects, or too many programs running in the background may be slowing your PC down so that the video card can not respond as necessary.
+-   Visual effects, or too many programs running in the background may be slowing your PC down so that the video card can't respond as necessary.

 The [**!analyze**](../debuggercmds/-analyze.md) debug extension displays information about the bug check and can be helpful in determining the root cause.